GautamVarma/Getting_Cleaning_Data---CourseProject/README.md

 * From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+Note: Additional information about the dataset is available in the codebook